AndradaCrimson/AWJ-2017/docs/temaP.md

     </h1>
 </p>

-Create an aplication to be used both by teachers and students for attendance checkeing.
+Create an aplication to be used both by teachers and students for attendance checking.

 # Requirements: